rjhancock/solaris-vii-games/rules.markdown

 ### Customize ‘Mechs

 Once a ‘mech, pilots, and a technician have been purchased, remaining funds may be used to customize the ‘mech to the player’s liking.
 Solaris is known for seeing weird and wonderful custom BattleMech designs.
-Follow the section of rules for ‘BattleMech Customization’ for this step.
+Follow the section of rules for ‘BattleMech Customization’ section when customizing your ‘Mech

 ### Alternative Stable Creation (Choosing a weight class)

+All players must agree to follow the alternative stable creation rules.

 These alternative creation rules allow the player to choose a weight class to start in.
 These are: